Tuesday, December 17, 2024

 We tracked down Knox through the address listed in the criminal complaint, which gives his name as only “E.K.”
 We knocked on the window, and he came out, willing to talk.
 He said that no one, not even police, told him that Addison was arrested for shooting him; that he learned from TV news.
 Not a single other journalist attempted to talk to him.

-Eddie knox
+Eddie Knox

-Eddie knox gunshot scars to head and neck
+Eddie Knox gunshot scars to head and neck

 Knox said that he went to get some dog food, and pulled up on his street when the shooter “pulled up along the side of me and called my name and started shooting.”